Hiring Data Annotator for AI: Our Advice

 Finally, hiring data annotators in-house is a long-term investment in your organization's data annotation capabilities.
 As they gain experience and expertise in your specific field, they become valuable assets that can contribute to multiple projects and help drive your business initiatives based on data.
 By encouraging and developing your internal team, you can create a solid foundation for future success in your annotation and data analysis projects.

 On the other hand, in-house data annotators also present challenges.
 It is sometimes reassuring to have an internal team, on site.
 But it's also expensive.
-Some companies have asked us to use temporary workers or even interns to carry out certification tasks.
+Some companies we spoke to use temporary workers or even interns to carry out certification tasks.
 If you want quality data, you may be disappointed.
 Not that interns and temporary workers are not (potentially) qualified for annotation work.
 You may face a strong risk of disengagement from staff who are little or not interested in the business of data for AI, which will impact the quality of your data.
-It is therefore rarely recommended to entrust certification tasks to your Data Scientists trainees, even if it seems practical!
+It is therefore rarely recommended to entrust labeling tasks to your Data Scientists trainees, even if it seems practical!
 The latter will very quickly disengage due to the complex and laborious nature of the task (sometimes considered not very interesting).
-Instead, entrust them with tasks of Sourcing of AI providers!
-You will save time and quality.
+Instead, entrust them with tasks of sourcing of AI providers!
+You will save time and enhance quality.

 (+) Better understanding of the project